SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Sharpness-aware minimization (SAM)

 To tackle the scale variance issue, adaptive sharpness-aware minimization or ASAM was proposed by Kwon \etal\cite{kwon2021asam}.
 By taking into account scaling operators that do not change the model's loss, ASAM creates a new notion of adaptive sharpness that is invariant to parameter scaling, contrarily to SAM.
 This is reflected in ASAM's objective:

-where $T^{-1}_w$ is a normalization operator of $w$ representing a family of linear operators that do not change $L$.
-This also leads to a change in the neighborhood shape, which is now ellipsoidal instead of spherical.
+where $|w|$ represents the absolute value of a given weight $w$.
+With ASAM, different neighborhood sizes are applied to different weights, depending on their magnitude; high-magnitude weights withstand higher perturbations than low-magnitude weights.
+This adaptive sharpness formulation also leads to a change in the neighborhood shape, which is now ellipsoidal instead of spherical.
+The worst-case perturbation $\pmb{\epsilon}^*_\text{ASAM}$ is defined as

-In practice, the adaptive sharpness introduced by ASAM shows a higher correlation with generalization performance and improved convergence using larger neighborhood sizes, \textit{i.e.} larger maximization regions.
-This is particularly important in the scope of this work since our experimental results showcase that a higher $\rho$ generally leads to better performance retention and has a higher correlation to performance loss in noisy regimes than with smaller neighborhood sizes.
+In practice, the adaptive sharpness that ASAM introduced shows a higher correlation with generalization performance and overall improved convergence by using larger maximization regions for larger weights.